tokb23/RoboND-DeepLearning-Project/writeup.md

 The decoder consists of several deconvolutional layers or upsampling layers for transforming the downsampled data back to the original resolution for segmentation prediction.
 Sometimes, in the middle of the decoder, the features from one decoder layer and the ones from one encoder layer are concatenated through the skip connections.

+There is a drawback. even though encoder works as feature extraction by reducing spatial information (losing unimportant information), sometimes decoder can struggle to recover this spatial information (back to full resolution).
+One solution is actually skip connection though!

 #### 1×1 Convolution and Fully Connected Layer

 1x1 convolution is a convolution which uses a kernel and stride of 1.
 1x1 convolution allows the network to be able to retain spatial information from the encoder so it best suits for segmentation task.
 In contrast, fully connected layer, which is often used at the end of the network to output class prediction in the context of classification task, flattens the input dimensions so it loses spatial information.